Godot Tutorials is not sponsored by or affiliated with the Godot game engine.

 Communities shared and passed stories from generation to generation as a form of teaching and survival.

-It’s a very powerful form of communication as it allowed the generations of the past to communicate with the generations of the future.
+It’s a very powerful form of communication as it allowed the generations of the past to communicate with

 Drawings in caves were the first form of written communication, but in terms of story we move to epic poems.